ewdss/what-to-do/README.md

 * It is based on the recurring ideas related to the title from a set of courses, books, articles, etc., compiled together.

 ## Disclaimer

-This is not an emergency rescue toolkit or a medically approved guide.
+* This is not an emergency rescue toolkit or a medically approved guide.
 Please, seek professional medical help if you need it.

-This is not a "one size fits all" guide.
+* This is not a "one size fits all" guide.
 Look through and try what fits you personally, meets your expectations, and matches your possibilities.

-Human life is a complex thing.
+* Human life is a complex thing.
 All situations and circumstances are unique.
-You should add "it is common, that ...", "highly likely, that ...", "highly unlikely, that ...", and similar phrases to almost every sentence in this guide.
+You should add "*it is common, that ...*", "*highly likely, that ...*", "*highly unlikely, that ...*", and similar phrases to almost every sentence in this guide.

-This guide may contain links to some external resources.
+* This guide may contain links to some external resources.
 The only reason for that is to support a reader who wants to dig into a specific topic deeper.
 There are no commercial reasons or referral relationships for that.

 ## [Chapter 0 - Some prerequisites before you start](/docs/prerequisited.md)
 There are some points to check and fix if required, before you start your journey in finding out what to do.